panaverse/learn-nextjs/step18_consuming_graphql_apis/README.md

-# Consuming GraphQL APIs on Server Side i.e. server-side rendering (SSR)
+# Consuming GraphQL APIs on Client Side (An example from book)

 Read pages 99-111 of Chapter 4 of the [Real World Next.js](https://www.packtpub.com/product/real-world-next-js/9781801073493)

-To Create Project give the following command:
+To run the project locally on your machine, give the following command:

-Create the pages/index.tsx and pages/new-sign.tsx file

 npm run dev